SUBSCRIBE TO OUR FREE NEWSLETTER

 [....]
 Crews expect to start drilling the second well by Jan.
 20, Marshall said, once site preparations are complete.
 The second well is being drilled in the event that the first one misses its target or is unable to deliver enough brine and mud to stop the leak.

-Meanwhile, toxic fumes continue pouring into the air surrounding Porter Ranch, which has a population of roughly 30,000 people.
+Meanwhile, toxic fumes continue pouring into the air surrounding Porter Ranch, which has roughly 30,000 people.
 According to environmental and public health advocate Erin Brockovich, the crisis is the worst in state history and the biggest chemical poisoning catastrophe since BP's Deepwater Horizon spill in the Gulf of Mexico in 2010.

 "The enormity of the Aliso Canyon gas leak cannot be overstated," Brockovich wrote earlier this month after visiting Porter Ranch.
-"Gas is escaping through a ruptured pipe more than 8,000 feet underground, and it shows no sign of stopping.
-As the pressure from weight on top of the pipe causes the gas to diffuse, it only continues to dissipate across a wider and wider area.
+"Gas is escaping through a ruptured pipe more than 8,000 feet underground, showing no sign of stopping.
+As the pressure from the weight on top of the pipe causes the gas to diffuse, it only continues to dissipate across a wider and wider area.
 According to tests conducted in November by the California Air Resources Board, the leak is spewing 50,000 kilograms of gas per hour--the equivalent to the strength of a volcanic eruption."

-"There is no safety mechanism to protect the public at all from the gas injection wells in Porter Ranch," Patricia Oliver, an attorney for Porter Ranch residents, told the Los Angeles Daily News on Sunday.
+"There is no safety mechanism to protect the public from the gas injection wells in Porter Ranch," Patricia Oliver, an attorney for Porter Ranch residents, told the Los Angeles Daily News on Sunday.
 "The safety valve that should have been at the bottom of the well to prevent [the gas] from migrating up is not present in the wells....
 All they had to do was keep a safety valve in place on that well.
 This massive release of methane shouldn't have happened."

 "While we are enthused the Governor seems to be aware of the Porter Ranch Gas Leak, we are scratching our heads trying to figure out where he's been," said Matt Pakucko, president of the San Fernando Valley-based advocacy group Save Porter Ranch, in a statement last month.
 "He continues to ignore us while this gas leak unravels his reputation as a so-called climate leader."